carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 ## Parallelizable and non-parallelizable tasks
 Some tasks are easily parallelizable while others inherently are not.
 However, it might not always be immediately apparent that a task is parallelizable.

-Let us consider the following piece of code.
+Let us consider the following piece of code:

 ```python
 x = [1, 2, 3, 4] # Write input